NYU Chooses Natural Gas To Reduce Carbon Footprint

 Negotiating A Natural Gas Lease - Revisited

-In April, we will be taking a retrospective look at the pitfalls many of us failed to see before we understood the importance of networking information about natural gas leasing.
+We will be taking a retrospective look at the pitfalls many of us failed to see before we understood the importance of networking information about natural gas leasing.
 This will be a multi-part series taking an in depth look at natural gas leases from the standpoint of a landowner.

 This is intended to be a joint effort of not just my experiences, but also knowledge gained by you who have had good leases and bad leases.
 So as this series develops, please do share the pitfalls, and successes that you have encountered in your natural gas lease negotiations and operations.
 Simply use the Contact Link send us your insights.